-$i \equiv$ Other information
+i Other information

-The Directors, on behalf of the branch, are responsible for the other information included in the entity's Annual Report.
-Other information includes the Director's statement in the Annual Report.
+The directors, on behalf of the Branch, are responsible for the other information included in the Branch's annual report.
+Other information includes the directors' report.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.